Het Rattenkasteel (opera): History

 The idea to adapt an album of The Adventures of Nero for opera came about when Sierens and De Smet were having a drink.
 They decide to create it in four months time, much like Wolfgang Amadeus Mozart used to do, and, inspired by a manifest by George Antheil, decided to keep it short and simple.
 Sierens wrote the libretto in four weeks time.
 The rehearsals started while De Smet was still composing the score.
 The entire ouverture was completed at the night of the final rehearsal.
 Marc Sleen created the poster.

 The work was performed in an avant-garde style, complete with percussion and diamond blades as musical accompaniment.
 The arias were pastiches of various musical styles, including film music, schlager, rock music and traditional African music.
-It opened on July 14, 1984 and had two extra performances on July 20 and 21 of that same year.
+It opened on 14 July 1984 and had two extra performances on 20 and 21 July that year.
 The general public enjoyed it, but professional critics disliked it and compared it to a school play.